 COMMITTEE AGAINST TORTURE

-At its 38th session (May 2007), the Committee against Torture adopted a new optional reporting procedure (A/62/44, paras.
+At its 38th session (May 2007), the Committee against Torture, further to consulting with States parties, adopted a new optional reporting procedure (A/62/44, paras.
 23 and 24) which consists in the preparation and adoption of lists of issues to be transmitted to States parties prior to the submission of their respective periodic report (such lists are known as list of issues prior to reporting - LOIPR).

 The Committee is of the view that this procedure will assist States parties to prepare and submit more focused reports.
 These LOIPR, transmitted to States parties prior to the submission of their reports, will guide the preparation and content of their periodic report, facilitate the reporting process of States parties and strengthen their capacity to fulfill their reporting obligation in a timely and effective manner.

 These LOIPR will be prepared and adopted, depending on the respective due date of each State party's report, and transmitted to the State party concerned, at least one year in advance of the due reporting date.
 The State party's response to the LOIPR will constitute its report under article 19 of the Convention.